 The other reason I like liver as a source of Vitamin C is because of how gentle it is.
 It digests well for almost anyone, (except those with a food intolerance or sensitivity to beef).
 So for those on the GAPS Introduction Diet, for example, who are not yet eating citrus fruits or taking supplements, beef liver is simply a whole food and is well suited.
 For those on low-FODMAP diets who feel bloated after eating cauliflower and broccoli, liver pills are gentle and healing.
 Many sources of Vitamin C are not absorbed well.
 With beef liver we can be more confident the body knows how to assimilate the nutrients.

 Here’s the beef liver I buy.
-(See coupon code at the bottom of this post.)
+(Use the code BEAUTIFUL10 at check-out for a 10% off discount.)
 If you choose this route, you may still want to add in another source of Vitamin C as well.

 2. Other Food Sources